That’s how may hours of video are watched on Facebook every day.

 Given the incredible amount of diverse target markets out there, it would be impossible to offer a uniform, blanket formula that will work for every business out there.

 Video engagement, however, is a great place, to begin with.

 What is video engagement?

 There isn’t a single, reliable definition of what video engagement means to every player in the market.
-It’s affected by a variety of factors like the length of your videos and how you generally structure your video.
-Generally, however, video engagement is considered the primary factor that determines how much information viewers will retain from videos they watch.
-In other words, viewers both stay to view your content and don’t tune out in the middle of your presentation.
-In other words, the higher the video engagement, the higher the effectiveness of the video.
+It’s effected by a variety of factors, such as your video length and how you typically structure it.
+In general terms, video engagement is considered the primary factor that determines how much information viewers will retain from videos they watch.
+In other words, the number of viewers whom both stay to view your content and don’t tune out in the middle of your presentation.
+It goes without saying, that the higher the video engagement, the higher the effectiveness of the video.

-A definition that will resonate with a significant number of people, however, revolves around what happens in the first ten seconds of the video.
-This could be the number of viewers retained over that period or the number of clicks your banner receives.
-Since this isn’t necessarily so for all video-some run for less than ten seconds-most businesses, measure engagement in other ways.
-Actions like liking the video, sharing and subscribing are all part of the metrics that go into their definitions.
+A definition that will resonate with a significant number of people, however, focuses around what happens in the first ten seconds of the video.
+Companies can set certain aside certain elements that define user interaction and engagement.
+These can include number of viewers retained over that period or the number of clicks your banner receives.
+Since this is not a consistent metric (and some companies’ videos’ run time is less than ten seconds) you may want to measure engagement in other ways.
+Actions like liking the video, sharing and subscribing are all viable, valid options.

 Depending on the kind of data your video host provides, there are a lot of other metrics that can be put into the mix to fine-tune the data output.

 The key to accurately gauging video engagement is collecting the right kinds of data.
 Different video hosts provide a myriad of analytics metrics that you can then use to measure engagement on your videos.